Gami1995/Project-1/README.md

 # Project-1
-A short platformer with multiple enemy types.
+A short level with multiple enemy types.